Quinnod345/eoschatai/PERFORMANCE-OPTIMIZATION-GUIDE.md

-# Performance Optimization Guide for EOS Chat AI
+# Performance Optimization Guide for EOSAI

-This guide documents all performance optimizations implemented in the EOS Chat AI application to improve speed, responsiveness, and resource efficiency.
+This guide documents all performance optimizations implemented in the EOSAI application to improve speed, responsiveness, and resource efficiency.

 ## Table of Contents
 1. [Database Optimizations](#database-optimizations)